The following is a general outline of the process I follow when preparing sermons:

 - Read the passage slowly, meditatively, and prayerfully – Compile notes.

-- Exegete and interpret – Translate as necessary; attend to text critical matters, grammar, syntax, word studies, structure, purpose, relevant parallel passages, theological analysis, etc.
+- Exegete and interpret – Look at text in original language; look at various translations; attend to text critical matters, grammar, syntax, word studies, structure, purpose, relevant parallel passages, theological analysis, etc.

-- Consider the passage’s relationship to redemptive history and the Gospel.
+- Consider the passage’s relationship to redemptive history, the Gospel, Christ, and mission.